boldradius/total-map/README.md

 ## Example:

 Let's say you have an application that maintains a collection of users, and would to refer to users by their ids.
 You could do

     case class UserId(v: Long)
     val map : Map[UserId, User] = ???
     val id : UserId = ???

 but then we have no compiler enforced guarantee that any particular user id is defined in the map.
 A `UserId` may be a dangling reference within the map data structure.

 If we want to prevent that, we can instead use a `Total` map.
 Now the solution would look like this:

     val total : Total[User] = ???
     val id : total.Key = ???
-where `A` is in type class `Key`.

 Now we are guaranteed that the id, of type `total.Key`, has a corresponding `User` in `total`.